fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

 P3IV allows performing closed loop simulation, given any Lanelet2 map.
 As described in the next section, it requires goal lanelet, behavior characteristics and initial motion state of any agent in the simulation world.

-Performing open-loop simulation is more tricky: it requires a database to overwrite the planned motion.
-Publicly available datasets that have an accompanying Lanelet2 map are very rare: currently only Interaction Dataset and RounD dataset provides these.
+Performing open-loop simulation is more trickier: it requires a database to overwrite the planned motion.
+Publicly available datasets that have an accompanying Lanelet2 map are very rare: currently only Interaction Dataset and RounD dataset provide these.
 Therefore, P3IV has bindings only to these datasets.

 If datasets are available, P3IV can execute closed-loop simulation for any arbitrary number of vehicles in a dataset trackfile.
 This allows to compare human-driven trajectories with planned or predicted ones.